pjachim/ExplodingHam/docs/api/models/compression_learning.md

 ### When to Use

 **Use CompressionKNN when:**
-- You have text, DNA sequences, or sequential data
-- You want to avoid feature engineering
+- You have a single text/bytes feature that you want to perform your analysis on.
-- Dataset is small-to-medium (<10,000 samples)
+- Dataset is small-to-medium (<10,000 samples), can also handle extremely small training sets (e.g. 5 samples per class).
-- You need a universal similarity metric
+- You don't need much interpretability.
-- Patterns are important (not just word presence)

 **Don't use when:**
 - Dataset is very large (>100,000 samples)
 - Real-time predictions are needed
-- You have numerical feature vectors (use standard KNN)
+- You have numerical feature vectors (use standard KNN), or multiple features.
 - Word-token features would work better

 ### References